-Sunwapta Pass (2,040 meters/6,690 feet), four kilometers (2.5 miles) south of the Columbia Icefield, marks the boundary between Banff and Jasper National Parks.
+Sunwapta Pass (2,040 metres/6,690 feet), four kilometres (2.5 miles) south of the Icefield Centre, marks the boundary between Banff and Jasper National Parks.

-A further 41 kilometers (25 miles) along the Icefields Parkway a 500-meter (0.3-mile) spur at Sunwapta Falls Resort leads to Sunwapta Falls.
+A further 41 kilometres (25 miles) along the Icefields Parkway a 500-metre (0.3-mile) spur at Sunwapta Falls Resort leads to Sunwapta Falls.
 Here the Sunwapta River changes direction sharply and drops into a deep canyon.
 The best viewpoint is from the bridge across the river, but it’s also worth following the path on the parking lot side of the river downstream along the rim of the canyon.
-Two kilometers (1.2 miles) downstream the river flows into the much-wider Athabasca Valley at the Lower Falls.
+Two kilometres (1.2 miles) downstream the river flows into the much-wider Athabasca Valley at the Lower Falls.

-Nine kilometers (5.6 miles) beyond Goat Lookout and 32 kilometers (20 miles) south of Jasper, the Icefields Parkway divides when an old stretch of highway (Highway 93A) crosses the Athabasca River and continues along its west side for 25 kilometers (15.5 miles) before rejoining the parkway seven kilometers (4.3 miles) south of the town.
+Nine kilometres (5.6 miles) beyond Goat Lookout and 32 kilometres (20 miles) south of Jasper, the Icefields Parkway divides when an old stretch of highway (Highway 93A) crosses the Athabasca River and continues along its west side for 25 kilometres (15.5 miles) before rejoining the parkway seven kilometres (4.3 miles) south of the town.
 At the southern end of this loop, the Athabasca River is forced through a narrow gorge and over a cliff into a cauldron of roaring water below.
-As the river slowly erodes the center of the riverbed, the falls will move upstream.
+As the river slowly erodes the centre of the riverbed, the falls will move upstream.
 Trails lead from a day-use area to various viewpoints above and below the falls.
 The trail branching under Highway 93A follows an abandoned river channel before emerging at the bottom of the canyon.
 Facilities at Athabasca Falls include picnic tables and washrooms.

 Continuing North to Jasper

-Two kilometers (1.2 miles) north of the Horseshoe Lake parking lot are a couple of lookouts with sweeping views across the Athabasca River to Athabasca Pass, used by David Thompson on his historic expedition across the continent.
+Two kilometres (1.2 miles) north of the Horseshoe Lake parking lot are a couple of lookouts with sweeping views across the Athabasca River to Athabasca Pass, used by David Thompson on his historic expedition across the continent.
 To the north of the pass lies Mount Edith Cavell.
-From this lookout it is 26 kilometers (16 miles) to the town of Jasper.
+From this lookout it is 26 kilometres (16 miles) to the town of Jasper.

 Maligne Valley Road

-This 48-kilometer (30-mile) road leads south from just east of the town of Jasper to Maligne Lake, passing the following attractions.
+This 48-kilometre (30-mile) road leads south from just east of the town of Jasper to Maligne Lake, passing the following attractions.

 To get here, head northeast from town and turn right onto Maligne Lake Road.
-The canyon access road veers left 11 kilometers (6.8 miles) from Jasper.
+The canyon access road veers left 11 kilometres (6.8 miles) from Jasper.

 From the canyon, Maligne Lake Road climbs to Medicine Lake, which does a disappearing act each year.
 The water level fluctuates due to a network of underground passages that emerge downstream in Maligne Canyon.
 At the northwest end of the lake, beyond where the outlet should be, the riverbed is often dry.
 In fall, when runoff from the mountains is minimal, the water level drops, and by November the lake comprises a few shallow pools.
 Natives believed that spirits were responsible for the phenomenon, hence the name.

-Mount Edith Cavell, at 3,363 meters (11,033 feet), is the most distinctive and impressive in the park.
+Mount Edith Cavell, at 3,363 metres (11,033 feet), is the most distinctive and impressive in Jasper National Park.
 Known to First Nations as the “White Ghost” for its snowcapped summit, the mountain was given its official name in honor of a British nurse who was executed for helping prisoners of war escape German-occupied Belgium during World War I. The peak was first climbed that same year; today the most popular route to the summit is up the east ridge (to the left of the summit).
 The imposing north face (facing the parking lot) has been climbed but is rated as an extremely difficult climb.

 East Along Highway 16 from the Town of Jasper

-From Jasper, it’s 50 kilometers (31 miles) to the park’s eastern boundary along Highway 16, following the Athabasca River the entire way.
+From Jasper, it’s 50 kilometres (31 miles) to Jasper National Park’s eastern boundary along Highway 16, following the Athabasca River the entire way.
 Beyond the turnoff to Maligne Lake, Highway 16 enters a wide valley flanked to the west by The Palisade and to the east by the Colin Range.
 The valley is a classic montane environment, with open meadows and forests of Douglas fir and lodgepole pine.
-After crossing the Athabasca River, 20 kilometers (12 miles) from Jasper, the highway parallels Jasper Lake, which is lined by sand dunes along its southern edge.
+After crossing the Athabasca River, 20 kilometres (12 miles) from Jasper, the highway parallels Jasper Lake, which is lined by sand dunes along its southern edge.
 At the highway, a plaque marks the site of Jasper House (the actual site is on the opposite side of the river).
-The next worthwhile stop is Disaster Point, four kilometers (2.5 miles) farther north.
+The next worthwhile stop is Disaster Point, four kilometres (2.5 miles) farther north.
 This is a great spot for viewing bighorn sheep, which gather at a mineral lick, an area of exposed mineral salts.
-Disaster Point is on the lower slopes of Roche Miette, a distinctive 2,316-meter-high (7,600-foot-high) peak that juts out into the Athabasca River Valley.
+Disaster Point is on the lower slopes of Roche Miette, a distinctive 2,316-metre-high (7,600-foot-high) peak that juts out into the Athabasca River Valley.
 Across the highway, the braided Athabasca River is flanked by wetlands alive with migrating birds spring and fall.

 Miette Hot Springs

-After curving, swerving, rising, and falling many times, Miette Hot Springs Road ends 18 kilometers (11 miles) from Highway 16 at the warmest springs in the Canadian Rockies (780/866-3939, 10:30 a.m. to 9 p.m. daily mid-May to mid-Oct., extended to 8:30 a.m. to 10:30 p.m. daily in summer).
-In the early 1900s, these springs were one of the park’s biggest attractions.
+After curving, swerving, rising, and falling many times, Miette Hot Springs Road ends 18 kilometres (11 miles) from Highway 16 at Miette Hot Springs, the warmest springs in the Canadian Rockies.
+They are open mid-May to mid-October.
+In the early 1900s, these springs were one of Jasper National Park’s biggest attractions.
 In 1910, a packhorse trail was built up the valley, and the government constructed a bathhouse.
 The original hand-hewn log structure was replaced in the 1930s with pools that remained in use until new facilities were built in 1985.
 Water that flows into the pools is artificially cooled from 54°C (128°F) to a soothing 39°C (100°F).
 A newer addition to the complex is a smaller, cool plunge pool.
-Admission is $6.75 for a single swim or $9.25 for the day (senior and child $5.25 and $7.75, respectively).

 Many hiking trails begin from the hot springs complex; the shortest is from the picnic area to the source of the springs (allow five minutes each way).
 Overlooking the pools is a cafe, while a restaurant and lodging are just down the hill.